Times Guaranty Ltd leads gainers in 'B' group

-IL&FS Investment Managers Ltd, KDDL Ltd, Ortin Laboratories Ltd and 5Paisa Capital Ltd are among the other gainers in the BSE's 'B' group today, 16 April 2021.
+Everest Kanto Cylinder Ltd, Vivimed Labs Ltd, KDDL Ltd and Nureca Ltd are among the other gainers in the BSE's 'B' group today, 19 April 2021.

-IL&FS Investment Managers Ltd, KDDL Ltd, Ortin Laboratories Ltd and 5Paisa Capital Ltd are among the other gainers in the BSE's 'B' group today, 16 April 2021.
+Everest Kanto Cylinder Ltd, Vivimed Labs Ltd, KDDL Ltd and Nureca Ltd are among the other gainers in the BSE's 'B' group today, 19 April 2021.

-IL&FS Investment Managers Ltd surged 20.00% to Rs 4.68.
+Everest Kanto Cylinder Ltd surged 17.82% to Rs 90.6.
 The stock was the second biggest gainer in 'B' group.
-On the BSE, 2.31 lakh shares were traded on the counter so far as against the average daily volumes of 83816 shares in the past one month.
+On the BSE, 6.86 lakh shares were traded on the counter so far as against the average daily volumes of 91445 shares in the past one month.

-KDDL Ltd soared 20.00% to Rs 361.85.
+Vivimed Labs Ltd soared 16.46% to Rs 23.
 The stock was the third biggest gainer in 'B' group.
-On the BSE, 6521 shares were traded on the counter so far as against the average daily volumes of 920 shares in the past one month.
+On the BSE, 4.46 lakh shares were traded on the counter so far as against the average daily volumes of 1.15 lakh shares in the past one month.

-Ortin Laboratories Ltd added 19.96% to Rs 31.55.
+KDDL Ltd rose 11.92% to Rs 405.
 The stock was the fourth biggest gainer in 'B' group.
-On the BSE, 91821 shares were traded on the counter so far as against the average daily volumes of 23046 shares in the past one month.
+On the BSE, 14220 shares were traded on the counter so far as against the average daily volumes of 1380 shares in the past one month.

-5Paisa Capital Ltd exploded 13.46% to Rs 396.7.
+Nureca Ltd jumped 10.00% to Rs 1105.35.
 The stock was the fifth biggest gainer in 'B' group.
-On the BSE, 32808 shares were traded on the counter so far as against the average daily volumes of 11884 shares in the past one month.
+On the BSE, 5823 shares were traded on the counter so far as against the average daily volumes of 8457 shares in the past one month.

 Powered by Capital Market - Live News